 Smartphone apps for healthcare professionals exist to facilitate their work processes, and, consequently, enhance patient outcomes.
-Existing programs can be divided into two categories: the first category is apps intended for use at work.
+Programs made by health app developers can be divided into two categories.
+The first category is apps intended for use at work.
 These help the clinician make accurate prescriptions or secure phone calls.
 The second category serves the market for professional growth and skill and knowledge improvement.

 If you’re interested in making a solution for doctors, explore the actual state of the market.
 There are already plenty of apps with strong community support.
 New applications need to offer something above and beyond what already exists.